NickVolynkin/makeup/README.md

 ## Development

-If you would like to take part in development of Makeup,
+You are welcome to take part in the development of Makeup.
+To start working, follow the instruction:

 1. Make sure that you have *nodejs*, *npm* and *gulp* installed.